MarcelloCarlo/mosher-rs/README.md

  - Add random or linear glitch to image.
  - If not possible for one phase random position glitch, try glitch, save, glitch layered process flow.
+ - Find the image binary header and ignore it in data moshing.
   - Use device TPM for random value generator.
   - Outputs a readable image file (Retry intervals until it’s readable).
   - Add custom string value as either salt key, or injected value.